 We’ve had unpredictable and unseasonable weather in just about every region of the country throughout the season.
-About now we are all ready to spring forward to enjoy days with more light and the taste and textures of Spring produce.
-Although most can be purchased throughout the year they are flavor powerhouses in season.
+About now we are all ready to spring forward to enjoy days with lighter and the taste and textures of Spring produce.
+Although most can be purchased throughout the year, they are flavor powerhouses in season.
 Mother Nature’s timing is impeccable as nutrient-rich fresh foods are abundant just in time to step-up physical activity.

 When I checked out the produce counter at the local market there were the usual suspects—asparagus, artichokes, scallions, new potatoes, and strawberries.
 They were joined in the “Season’s Best” market basket with arugula, fava beans, and tamarillo.
 Now this is not to say these are the only fruits and vegetables of Spring, I thought it would be good to take a look at both the standard and new choices on produce stands.